-Everyone’s resume is unique, the exact length of yours will depend on your skills, experience, and credentials.
+Everyone’s resume is unique.
+Deciding how long your resume should be will depend on your skills, experience, and credentials.
 A great resume does not have to be long, but it shouldn’t be so short that it leaves out important information, either.
 With the right strategy, you can craft your resume to the exact right length for your next application.

 Some job-seekers mistakenly believe that a resume should never exceed one page, but this is no longer the case.
 In the typewriter era, when most people spent their careers in just one or two long-term positions, it was easier to keep a resume this short.
 Nowadays, however, people may change jobs a dozen times or more throughout their career.
 More positions means more accomplishments and more certifications, and effectively keeping everything to a single page becomes more challenging.